Leonardo-Boss/suckless-site/suckless.org/project_ideas/index.md

 [Some work](https://git.ekleog.org/leo/dtext) has already been done to replace libXft and Fontconfig.
 Real-world testing is however still needed.

+A simple solution is [Scalable Screen Font](https://gitlab.com/bztsrc/scalable-font2), which is a dependency-free, single ANSI C89 header file that can render bitmap, pixmap and vector fonts using the same API.
+Uses a very efficient font format and includes a multiplatform command line tool to convert virtually all font files into .sfn files.
+Comparable to professional font rendering engines, supports UNICODE, scaling, anti-aliasing, alpha-blending, kerning, ligatures etc.

 ***Requirements:*** C knowledge, some X11 knowledge and of course knowledge about the font formats and how to handle them.